-- Failure to serve a detention may result in a Friday School. - Failure to serve a Friday School is considered a major violation and may result in a suspension and reassignment of the original Friday School.

-• Students who fail to serve their assigned consequences may be deemed ineligible to participate in extracurricular activities until served.
+- Failure to serve a detention may result in a Friday School. - Failure to serve a Friday School is considered a major violation and may result in a suspension. - Students who fail to serve their assigned consequences may be deemed ineligible to participate in extracurricular activities until served.